 Jamberoo describe their rides as “high impact” – therefore swimwear coverage is advisable.
 I heartily agree, it’s just more comfy to have a little protection on a waterslide.

 Some people like to wear water shoes.
-These are allowed on to be worn on all rides and attractions, and seem like a good idea — though we have never worn them ourselves and don’t see many around.
+These are allowed on to be worn on all rides and attractions, and seem like a good idea — these are becoming more popular and are also available for purchase at Jamberoo at prices competitive to large retail outlets.

 Floatation devices are not allowed for safety reasons, even in the wave pool.
 So leave your pool noodles, body boards and anything that inflates at home.
 Children’s swim vests and floaties are of course permitted.